 When my mom realized I was having sex, I told her, “I am not you.
 Rob is not your ex-boyfriend.”
 Rob never once pressured me into anything.
 We have a healthy relationship.
 I am not saying that is a good reason to have sex, because ultimately I still believe that one should wait to have sex for marriage.
 Rape is a terrible thing to endure, and I feel sorry for my mom because she has not been able to properly heal out of her situation decades since it happened.
-When I told her recently that she was raped, she didn’t want to believe the word I spoke at first because eventually she did have sex with that ex on her own clear thinking, but it was after her “precious treasure” was forcefully taken from her.
+When I told her recently that she was raped, she didn’t want to believe the word I spoke at first because eventually she did have sex with that ex on her own clear thinking, but it was after her “precious treasure” was taken from her against her better judgement and will.
 She felt he already had her body, why did it matter anymore to continue or not.
 Shortly afterwards, he broke her heart.

 In my adult life, Mom still brings up the losing of my virginity before my marriage, but I don’t have pain at all like she suffers.

 Rob and I would see how long we could resist having sex or resist sexual things as a whole.
 It was so tough.
 The longest we went without anything was for four months before we got married, but then we had sex the day before we got married.
 Getting married was a huge relief for my hormones.